 Some tissue sections can also function as an internal negative control due to the diversity of staining elements present.
 This, however, should first be confirmed by the user.
 Tissue components that do not stain should demonstrate an absence of specific staining.
 If specific staining is observed, the negative control tissue must be deemed invalid and the results obtained with the tissue specimen must also be treated as such.

-Negative tissue control: Neoplastic cells of liver cancer, brain cancer and cervical cancer tissues
+Negative tissue control: Brain, lung cancer and colon cancer tissues